 ERRORS IN THE SUBMISSION PROCESS ARE ENTIRELY THE RESPONSIBILITY OF THE SUBMITTER.
 IN CASES WHERE THE VALIDITY OR LEGITIMACY OF A SUBMISSION IS IN QUESTION, A COPY OF THE EMAIL RECEIPT MUST BE PROVIDED AS PROOF OF SUBMISSION BEFORE THE OFFICIAL DEADLINE.

-The deadline for vetted proposals is midnight, Monday, 15 February 2016, Japan Standard Time.
-NO late submissions will be accepted after this date.
+The deadline for vetted proposals is 11:59 p. m., Monday, 13 February 2017, Japan Standard Time.
+NO late submissions will be accepted after this time.

 2. How many individuals from a single institution can present in a 25-minute short paper presentation or 60-minute long paper presentation?
 In proposing paper presentations, we suggest that you include no more than three individuals from any single institution.

 3. At the moment, due to various circumstances, I'm not sure if I'll be able to attend the conference or not.
 Should I submit a proposal regardless?
 We ask that you submit proposals only if you plan to attend the conference.
 We suggest that if your research is as yet unfinished, or you are unsure if you will have the funding or time to attend, it may be more suitable to wait and submit next year.